yiyuma/technical-tutorials/Java/Java.md

       double doubleValue = 3,14d;
       int intValue = (int) doubleValue;
     ```
 - **Reference Data Types**: A reference data type refers to an object.
 It can be null.
-It begins with an upper case and has attributes or behaviors.<br>
+It begins with an upper case and has attributes or behaviors.
+The reference data types live in heap.<br>
 String, Arrays, Classes
 - **Wrapper classes**: Wrapper class provides the mechanism to convert primitive data type into object and object into primitive data type.
+The default value is null.
 Wrapper classes are immutable.
+  - Boolean, Character, Byte, Short, Integer, Long, Float, Double
+  - In the case we need to use wrapper classes:
+    - Change the value in method
+    - Serialization
+    - Synchronization: Java synchronization works with objects in Mutlithreading
+    - java.util.pachage
+    - Collection framework
+  - Autoboxing and Unboxing
+    - Autoboxing: primitive data type -> wrapper class
+    - Unboxing: wrapper class -> primitive data type
+      ```
+      // Autoboxing
+      int a = 20;
+      Integer i = a;
+      // Unboxing
+      Integer i = new Integer(20);
+      int a = i;
+      ```

+### Call by Value vs. Call by reference

 ### Modifiers (Access modifiers and non-access modifiers)